Lancia Gamma

+Design

+Lancia Gamma saloon was designed at the Pininfarina design studio by Leonardo Fioravanti, under the direction of Centro Stile Lancia's Sergio Camuffo.
+Early design proposals with different rear portion were created by Aldo Brovarone who would later design the coupé version.
+Fioravanti based the design on the 1967 Pininfarina BMC 1800 Aerodynamica concept car designed by Paolo Martin to which Fioravanti also contributed.

 The fastback style of the Berlina featured a conventional boot at the rear, rather than a hatchback.
-At the car's press launch Pininfarina said a hatchback was avoided to save the inconvenience to back seat passengers when luggage is loaded, ostensibly draughts.
+At the car's press launch Pininfarina said a hatchback was avoided to save the inconvenience to back seat passengers, when luggage is loaded, from ostensible drafts.

-The name
+Etymology

 Gamma is the third letter of the Greek alphabet.
 Lancia had used Greek letters to denote its models before 1945, and the nomenclature was revived with the Lancia Beta in 1971, the first Lancia developed under Fiat supervision.
 The Gamma is also shared front-wheel drive and suspension elements from the Beta.
-The Gamma carries the γ (lower case gamma) emblem both inside and out.

 Engines

-The Lancia Gamma was a front-wheel drive car with longitudinally-mounted boxer engine and with either a 5-speed manual transmission and later a 4-speed automatic transmission.
-The Gamma received a midcycle face-lift, receiving Bosch L-Jetronic fuel injection as well as a new corporate grille, 15-inch "sunburst" alloy wheels, and a revised interior with new instrumentation, interior lighting, badging, handbrake and gear lever gaiter.
+The Lancia Gamma is a front-wheel-drive car with a longitudinally-mounted boxer engine and a 5-speed manual transmission, later joined by an optional 4-speed automatic transmission.
+The Gamma received a mid cycle face-lift, receiving Bosch L-Jetronic fuel injection as well as a new corporate grille, 15-inch "sunburst" alloy wheels, and a revised interior with new instrumentation, interior lighting, badging, handbrake and gear lever gaiter.

-Though Fiat had planned to use one of their V6 engines, Lancia developed unique flat-4 engines for the Gamma.
-The Lancia Flavia and Flavia Coupe had used 1.8 and 2.0 litre flat four engines and the Lancia 2000 used the 2.0 litre engine.
-Engine designer De Virgilio also drew up an engine for the Gamma which was a V6 4-cam with either 3- or 4-litre displacement, but this never came to fruition.
+Though Fiat had planned to use one of their V6 engines, Lancia developed unique flat-four engines for the Gamma.
+The Flavia and Flavia Coupé had used 1.8 and 2.0 litre flat-fours and the Lancia 2000 used the 2.0-litre version.
+Engine designer De Virgilio also drew up a four-cam V6 engine for the Gamma with either 3- or 4-litre displacement, but this never came to fruition.